An elementary illustrated introduction to simplicial sets: Realization

 Conversely, given a function $g\in \Hom_{\Top}(|X|,Y)$, then the restriction of $g$ to a nondegenerate simplex $(x, |\Delta^n|)$ yields a continuous function $|\Delta^n|\to Y$ and thus an element of $\ms S(Y)_n$.
 If $(x,| \Delta^n|)$ represents a degenerate simplex, then we precompose with the appropriate collapse map of $\Delta^n$ into $|X|$ before applying $g$. \end{proof}

-One can say much more on the relation between simplicial sets and topology categories.
+One can say much more on the relation between simplicial sets and categories of topological spaces.
 For example, see Theorem \ref{T: equiv} below, according to which the homotopy category of CW complexes is equivalent to the homotopy category of simplicial sets satisfying a condition called the \emph{Kan condition}.
 The Kan condition is defined in Section \ref{S: Kan}.